msunbay/zod-dbs/packages/zod-dbs/README.md

 await generateZodSchemas({
   provider: createProvider(),
   config: {
-    // See the root zod-dbs documentation for available options },
+    // See the project and provider documentation for available options },
 });
 ```